Best Online Marketplaces to Sell Products

 Etsy is the premier website for handmade, custom, and items in similar categories.
 If your business does any kind of artisan work, this is a worthwhile option since Etsy serves millions of people every year so you know you’ll reach a broad audience.

 With Etsy, your company gets a store you can customize to a certain extent, like the profile picture and order messages.
-You can also list as many items as you want at any given point in time, which can contribute to your store look.
+You can also list as many items as you want at any given point in time, which can contribute to your store’s look.

 You will pay listing, transaction, and payment processing fees.
 All of these are minimal.
 The transaction fee, for example, is 5% of the total price you display on Etsy.
-As long as your account for the fees, it can be a solid arrangement.
+As long as you account for the fees, it can be a solid arrangement.

 Like many online store platforms, Etsy could become your company’s home website.
 However, you do not control Etsy and the decisions it makes.
 You want to be cautious about building a client base here without appropriate alternatives.